Issey Cross

 Isabella Eliza Victoria Cross is an English musician.
 Her three features, on Wilkinson's "Used to This", Luude's "Oh My" featuring Moby, and Nathan Dawe & Bru-C's "Oh Baby" featuring bshp, charted on the UK Singles Chart at numbers 33, 98 and 35 respectively, and her solo single, "Bittersweet Goodbye", charted at No. 19.
 She is a member of Loud LDN.

 Life and career

 Early life

 Isabella Eliza Victoria Cross was born in Kent to two hairdressers, and started making music after being gifted a guitar for her thirteenth birthday.
 As a teenager, she would perform gigs in local pubs around Sevenoaks and Tunbridge Wells under the name Issey C; her first gig was in the pub opposite her father's salon.
-She told 'cene Magazine in June 2021 that she was under eighteen at the time, that both her and her father would lie about her age so that pubs would allow her to perform, and that she would wear "loads of make-up so that it made [her] look older".
+She told 'cene Magazine in June 2021 that she was under eighteen at the time, that both she and her father would lie about her age so that pubs would allow her to perform, and that she would wear "loads of make-up so that it made [her] look older".
 After her GCSEs, she moved to Tottenham on her own to attend music college; in her first year, she took a music performance course, and in her second, she transferred to a music production course.